Dynamic Regret of Strongly Adaptive Methods: Introduction

 It is well-known that in the worst case, a sublinear dynamic regret is impossible unless we impose some regularities on the comparator sequence or the function sequence \citep{Oinline:Dynamic:Comp}.
 A representative example is the functional variation defined below

 \citet{Non-Stationary} have proved that as long as $V_T$ is sublinear in $T$, there exists an algorithm that achieves a sublinear dynamic regret.
-Furthermore, under the noisy gradient feedback, a general restarting procedure is developed, and it enjoys $O(T^{2/3}V_T^{1/3})$ and $O(\log T \sqrt{T V_T})$ rates for convex functions and strongly convex functions, respectively.
-This result is very strong in the sense that these rates are (almost) minimax optimal.
+Furthermore, a general restarting procedure is developed, and it enjoys $O(T^{2/3}V_T^{1/3})$ and $O(\log T \sqrt{T V_T})$ rates for convex functions and strongly convex functions, respectively.
 However, the restarting procedure can only be applied when an upper bound of $V_T$ is known beforehand, thus limiting its application in practice.